noctarius/snowcast/README.md

 ### Why snowcast?

-snowcast is a wordplay based on Snowflake and Hazelcast.
+As you might already have guessed, snowcast is a wordplay based on Snowflake and Hazelcast.

 Hazelcast is a distributed cluster environment to offer partitioned in-memory speed.
 It is the perfect background system to build snowcast on top of.
 Using Hazelcast, snowcast offers auto-configuration for logical cluster node IDs and fast startup times.